unina-sfere/NN4MSP/README.md

 Alternatively, one can use another data set that must be arranged appropriately as in the next section “Data preparation”.

-You can install the development version of the python package `NNforMSP` from GitHub with:
+You can install the development version of the Python package `NNforMSP` from GitHub with:

 ``` python
 pip install git+https://github.com/unina-sfere/NNforMSP#egg=NNforMSP
 ```

-## Neural Network training

 ``` python